kerschke/kerschke.github.io/index.md

 #### Data Science in a Nutshell

-If you are now wondering what a *data scientist* actually is (and does), let me try to help you. *Data science* is a very interesting, important and recently emerging research topic, which first employs technologies from computer science to (pre-)process data in a meaningful way, and afterwards uses statistical methods to extract and analyze the information contained within that data.
+If you are now wondering what a *data scientist* actually is (and does), let me try to help you. *Data science* is a very interesting, important and recently emerging research topic, which first employs technologies from computer science to (pre-)process data in a meaningful way, and afterwards uses a mixture of computer science and statistical methods to extract and analyze the information contained within that data.

 #### Research Topics

 Of course, data science is of high importance and interest for several applications and unfortunately, I do not have the time to perform research in all of them.
 Instead, I decided to focus on a subset of topics that I found of particular interest:

-- (Automated) Algorithm Selection
+- Automated Algorithm Selection
 - Exploratory Landscape Analysis
 - Machine Learning
 - (Black-Box) Continuous Optimization
 - Multi-Objective Optimization
-- Discrete Optimization
+- Discrete Optimization (mainly TSP)
 - Evolutionary Computation

-For further details on my [research activities](../research), please have a look at the respective pages.
+[//]: # For further details on my [research activities](research), please have a look at the respective pages.